For commissions, assignments & workshops

 Email: danielowenphoto@gmail.com

-Daniel Owen is an award-winning documentary photojournalist and director of photography with nearly two decades of experience in the field.
+Daniel Owen is an award-winning documentary photojournalist and director of photography with over fifteen years of experience in the field.
 His work has been featured in publications around the globe, including the New York Times and the Washington Post, amongst many others.
 He was a contributing speaker for the U.S. Holocaust Memorial Museum’s “Voices on Anti-Semitism” series following his work with Auschwitz survivors in Eastern Europe.

 His work focuses on documenting subcultures, traditional practices and religion and he holds both a Bachelor of Science in Photojournalism and a Master of Arts in Visual Communication from Ohio University’s renowned School of Visual Communication.

-Owen served as Director of Photography for the Los Alamos National Laboratory where he led a team of content creators at the premiere scientific laboratory in the world before moving to the Transylvania with his wife and three children.
-Prior to relocating abroad, he worked for respected newspapers throughout the U.S., including the Palm Beach Post, the Colorado Springs Gazette and the Hartford Courant, where he covered everything from presidential campaigns to python hunters in the Everglades.
-He taught Picture Editing and Lighting at Ohio University’s School of Visual Communication and has been recognized by the National Press Photographer’s Association, College Photographer of the Year, the Society of Professional Journalists, amongst others for his work.
+Owen served as Director of Photography for the Los Alamos National Laboratory where he led a team of content creators at the premiere scientific laboratory in the world before moving to Transylvania with his wife and three children.
+Prior to relocating abroad, he worked for respected newspapers throughout the U.S., including the Palm Beach Post, the Colorado Springs Gazette and the Hartford Courant, where he covered everything from daily news, to presidential campaigns to stories of python hunters in the Everglades.
+Owen taught Picture Editing and Lighting at Ohio University’s School of Visual Communication and has been recognized by the National Press Photographer’s Association, College Photographer of the Year, the Society of Professional Journalists, amongst others for his work.

-“In its truest sense, photojournalism is an intimate passport into the lives of others.
-Done well, photographs can offer unique perspectives and cultural insights to people groups that may never otherwise meet face to face.
-Images can serve as a mirror to reflect who we really are as a society.
-They can also be a light for exposing uncomfortable truths or sharing inspiration.
-Photojournalism has the power to hold governments to account and even change the course of history.
-The power to influence the global conversation comes with the great responsibility to maintain honesty, fairness and integrity.”
+“In its truest sense, photojournalism provides an intimate passport into the lives of others.
+Done well, our work can offer unique perspectives and cultural insights to people groups that may never cross paths.
+Images can also serve as a mirror to reflect who we really are as a society.
+They can be a light for exposing uncomfortable truths or sharing inspiration.
+Photojournalism has the power to hold governments to account and change the course of history, and that power to influence the global conversation comes with a great responsibility to maintain honesty, fairness and integrity.”